SVG File Setup and Use

 While we are primarily concerned with building SVG files for tactile output, it's still good to know about another potential way to set up and manipulate your drawings for digital presentation.

-Ultimately, if we are only concerned about one specific size for our files, we can stick with just using width and height, but adding in a viewbox attribute will give you more flexibility down the line.
-If you choose to go that route, grab this code snippet instead, which has the viewbox and width/height attributes equal, and then you'd only have to change the width and height attributes later on to control the output scale of your drawing:
+Ultimately, if we are only concerned about one specific size for our files, we can stick with just using width and height, but adding in a viewBox attribute will give you more flexibility down the line.
+If you choose to go that route, grab this code snippet instead, which has the viewBox and width/height attributes set to US Letter output at 100dpi, and then you'd only have to change the width and height attributes later on to control the output scale of your drawing:

 </svg>